Follow us on

 Parents play a crucial role in supporting their child’s hockey journey.
 Here are some tips:

-• Encourage and Support: Offer positive reinforcement and celebrate your child's efforts, regardless of the outcome.
+• Encourage & Support: Offer positive reinforcement and celebrate your child’s efforts, regardless of the outcome.

 • Set Realistic Expectations: Help your child understand that evaluations are a learning experience, and not every player will make the top team.